Guidogl/greenfield-to-2024/README.md

 ### "The Mythical Man-Month" Perspective

 In the book, Fred Brooks discusses the complexities of software development and highlights the challenges of estimating productivity in terms of lines of code.
-It also qoutes, that typical
+He also asserts that, regardless of the chosen programming language, a professional developer will write an average of 10 lines of code (LOC) per day.
+While the book was first published in 1975 and the development process has evolved significantly since then, other sources suggest that professional developers now write about 100 lines of code a day.

+Relying solely on Lines of Code (LoC) can be misleading due to its susceptibility to variations in coding style, documentation practices, and the presence of dead code.
+Instead, it's advisable to utilize a related metric such as Non Comment Source Statements (NCSS).
+NCSS quantifies the number of executable statements within the code, providing a more accurate measure of functionality.
+This approach ensures that metrics remain comparable and deliver meaningful insights into the software development process.

+In this case study, we explore the efficiency of generative AI in not only automating the generation of comments and documentation but also in producing executable code segments.
+This extended functionality demonstrates the potential of generative AI to significantly impact software development processes.
+By seamlessly incorporating generative AI, we aim to assess its effectiveness in streamlining code production and documentation within our specific context.

+### Enhancing Efficiency

 Many software developers also take on the role of code reviewers within their development teams.
 Being a software developer can provide valuable insights and expertise when reviewing code.
 Developers can leverage their knowledge of programming languages, software architecture, and design principles to provide valuable feedback on code quality, maintainability, and performance.

+The effectiveness and efficiency of using generative AI as a developer in a software development context, with human developers serving as reviewers, is a key area of interest.
+This approach aims to assess the potential benefits and challenges of integrating AI-driven development processes into workflow.

+The methodology involves two distinct phases: an AI-driven development phase where generative AI automatically generates code snippets, and a human review phase where human developers evaluate the AI-generated code for accuracy, coherence, and adherence to coding standards.

 ## Comparison